 Serbo-Croatian is a genuine time machine: I feel like travelling to the original proto-Slavic language 12 centuries back in time.
 And guys — you have won the Pan-Slavic competition of romanisation: your gajica is the most accurate variant.
 Another high five is also yours, it’s for the full equivalency in both sides ⇆ between Latin and Cyrillic systems — bravo for having easily harmonised the two worlds.

-Bulgarian/Macedonian means paradox: you guys gave us a big part of the vocabulary and you can’t decline nouns and adjectives?!
+Bulgarian/Macedonian means a paradox: you guys gave us an alphabet (even two) and you don’t decline nouns and adjectives?!
 It’s a pity.
 Having cases is great, bring them back, you will certainly appreciate the genitive!
 And get rid of the article, it has no use.

 Running into Sorbian languages in East Germany is like suddenly meeting an old classmate at the other end of the world — hey, what a surprise, what are you doing here?!